Cover-More: History

 Cover-More Group Limited was acquired by Zurich Insurance Group in April 2017 at a price of AUD 1.90 per share, approximately AUD 722 million in total.

 In 2017, Cover-More announced it would be introducing an Australian-first in travel insurance, offering cancel-for-any-reason cover, with the policy available through Flight centre, Helloworld Travel, Magellan, Travellers Choice, independent travel consultancies and brokers.

 Cover-More became the official travel insurance partner for UK football team Arsenal F.C. in October 2017.
 The club announced that the partnership would run for three seasons, starting from December 2017.

 Zurich Insurance Group announced on 12 March 2018 that it had agreed to acquire 19 Latin American legal entities in the traveler assistance market to be managed by Cover-More Group.
 Operating under the Travel Ace and Universal Assistance brands, the combined business holds the leading market position in Argentina and the number two market position in Brazil while also operating in Chile, Colombia, Mexico, Panama, Spain, Uruguay and the US.

 On 23 July 2018 Cover-More Group announced the acquisition of Blue Insurance, an Irish company specialising in a range of insurance products and trading in Ireland, UK and Australia.

 In November 2020, Cover-More Group announced the appointment of Cara Morton to the role of global chief executive officer.
+In 2024, Cover-More Group announced that Group CFO Justin Sebire had been appointed interim Group CEO following Cara Morton's promotion to the role of CEO, Zurich Global Ventures.